 OPEN DIGITAL TOOLS

 Internet blockage and shutdowns such as the introduction of taxes on Over The Top (OTT) services like social media websites have further deepened the exclusion of PWDs from accessing the internet thereby widening the digital divide.
-Furthermore, internet shutdown devastates the lives of marginalised groups like PWDs who are already struggling with high costs of digital gadgets such as phones and assistive tools.
-The use of computer assistive technology has given visually impaired people ever-expanding opportunities for personal and professional growth.
+Furthermore, the internet shutdown devastates the lives of marginalised groups like PWDs who are already struggling with the high costs of digital gadgets such as phones and assistive tools.
+The use of computer-assistive technology has given visually impaired people ever-expanding opportunities for personal and professional growth.

 Network Disruptions Audio Notifier (NetDAN) is an assistive tool developed for the blind.
-The assistive tool audibly notifies the visually impaired persons and the blind about internet censorship or blockages in the country as well as providing audio guidelines on how to circumvent the internet blockages.
-The tool can be accessed through on the internet by visiting the website or through calling the toll free number (+256 800 113 269 )
+The assistive tool audibly notifies visually impaired persons and the blind about internet censorship or blockages in the country as well as provide audio guidelines on how to circumvent the internet blockages.
+The tool can be accessed on the internet by visiting the website or by calling the toll-free number (+256 800 113 269 )